Gift Ideas for Truck Drivers

 When the oil is flowing through an engine, pressures build up.
 It’s this pressure that ensures the oil reaches everywhere it needs to and keeps on flowing.

 If the pressure drops to the point where oil is no longer flowing freely around all the engine’s moving parts, unlubricated metal surfaces will come into contact.
+Low pressure will leave areas with less lubrication than necessary, causing friction, increased heat, and engine damage.

 So, it’s essential that you keep an eye on your oil pressure gauge and conduct routine maintenance.
 If the warning light comes on to indicate there is a problem with the pressure, stop your vehicle as soon as possible.